 Subscribe to this one to receive an email notifying you whenever we publish new work.
 You’ll get a maximum of one email per day, and typically it will be one to two per week (sometimes a little more, sometimes less).

-Here’s a recent example of what to expect with the immediate update.
+Here’s an example of what to expect with the immediate update.

-Subscribe to this one to receive a digest of all our recently published work — as well as COVID-19 updates and highlights of our previous work.
+Subscribe to this one to receive a digest of all our recently published work plus featured highlights of our previous work.
 You’ll get this one every second Friday.

 → Subscribe here to either or both of these newsletters.